http4k/http4k/connect/README.md

 ## About the docs

-The main documentation has moved to the main http4k site [site](https://www.http4k.org/ecosystem/connect/) The content for the documentation is now hosted alongside the main site in the repo [http4k/www](https://github.com/http4k/www)
+The main documentation has moved to the main http4k [site](https://http4k.org/ecosystem/connect/) The content for the documentation is now hosted alongside the main site in the repo [http4k/www](https://github.com/http4k/www)
 </div>